opensafely-core/ehrql/docs/explanation/errors.md

 ### Invalid keywords "and", "or", "not"

-In normal python, logical operations can be performed using the keywords `and`, `or` and `not`.
+In normal Python, logical operations can be performed using the keywords `and`, `or` and `not`.
 In ehrQL these are prohibited and will raise an error.

 #### Failing dataset definition :x: